 Overall, 58% of men compared with 54% of women conduct vanity online searches.
 Combined, 64% of those ages 18 to 29 are the most active when it comes to conducting vanity searches; compared with 38% of those age 20 to 49; 49% of those age 50 to 64 and 45% of those age 65 and older.

-Jerry Brown's do-over law send to teens.
-Go ahead and post whatever because there's no negative
+California Governor Jerry Brown's do-over law send to teens.
+Go ahead and post whatever because

 Yep, the California governor signed a law that protects "the online privacy of those under 18 years of age who reside in the State of California."
 The new law requires digital platform providers to notify minors of their rights to remove content or information they post and honor their requests to remove the data, subject to specified conditions and exceptions.